 1. Reduced Capital Expense

-By not having to spend a lot of money upfront for your next major network hardware upgrade, HaaS has the financial benefit of converting a large capital expense into a more manageable operating expense.
-This can free up your cash flow and provide more working capital, which is critical to many organizations.
+By not having to spend a lot of money upfront for the next major network hardware upgrade, HaaS has the financial benefit of converting a considerable capital expense into a more manageable operating cost.
+HaaS can free up cash flow and provide more working capital, which is critical to many organizations.

-A fixed monthly cost also makes technology expenses budgetable.
-(Also see: How a Virtual CIO (VCIO) Can Help DC SMBs Budget Better.)
+A fixed monthly cost provides organizations clear financial visibility, helping organizations budget for technology more efficiently.
 HaaS removes the unpredictability factor involved with maintenance and upkeep.
-If your MSP has a proactive service approach, and they should, then they have a vested interest in maintaining an efficient and productive network.
+If an MSP has a proactive service approach, they will have a vested interest in maintaining an efficient and productive network.

-A HaaS solution includes not only repair or replacement of broken hardware, but also timely upgrades to state-of-the-art technology.
-This eliminates a great deal of the buyer angst which so often accompanies IT purchases.
+A HaaS solution includes repair or replacement of broken hardware but also timely upgrades to state-of-the-art technology.
+This helps to maximize productivity and eliminate a great deal of buyer angst, which often accompanies IT purchases.

 Remember Moore’s Law?
-You can't expect to be successful in tomorrow’s business landscape using yesterday’s tools.
-HaaS is a great way to stay current with state-of-the-art technology specific to your industry and business goals and needs — from multifunction printers and copiers, to servers, computers, peripherals and more.
+You can't expect to succeed in tomorrow’s business landscape using yesterday’s tools.
+HaaS is a great way to stay current with state-of-the-art technology specific to your industry and business goals — from digital production printers and copiers to servers, business security systems, and more.